Simplify Project Controlling with the KISS Principle in MOCO

 Complicated Reports Cost You Clarity

-Project controlling is supposed to help manage projects securely, keep budgets under control, and make decisions.
+Project controlling is meant to help steer projects safely, keep budgets in check, and make decisions.
 However, reality often looks different: overloaded Excel sheets, reports with numerous KPIs, and dashboards that raise more questions than they answer.
-Instead of clarity, there's confusion.
+Confusion reigns instead of clarity.
 And with each new project, the effort to maintain an overview increases.

-It's time to take the principle of simplification seriously – with the KISS Principle: Keep It Simple, Stupid.
-It may sound provocative, but it gets to the heart of what project controlling needs to achieve today: It should be understandable, relevant, and above all, actionable.
+Time to take the principle of simplification seriously – with the KISS Principle: Keep It Simple, Stupid.
+It may sound provocative, but it succinctly captures what project controlling must achieve today: it should be understandable, relevant, and above all, actionable.

 The Purpose of Project Controlling – and How It Gets Lost

 It's about identifying deviations early, making data-driven decisions, and minimizing risks.
 Yet in practice, reports often become oversized data graveyards.
-A typical scenario: An agency creates weekly project reports with over 20 KPIs, automated from various tools.
+A typical scenario: an agency produces weekly project reports with over 20 KPIs, automated from various tools.
 The problem?
 No one reads the reports.
 And if they do, few understand what they convey.

-The goal is lost: Instead of providing support, controlling causes uncertainty.
+The goal is lost: instead of providing support, controlling creates uncertainty.
 It should do the opposite – provide security.

 The Most Common Mistakes in Project Controlling